justindthomas/silamoney/README.md

 ## Example

 A call to Sila's `check_handle` endpoint can be accomplished in the following way.
-This file can also be found at `examples/check_handle.rs` in this repository.

 All of the `silamoney::` functions are `async` so you'll need to use an appropriate runtime like `tokio`.